elixir-europe-training/ELIXIR-TrP-LiterateProgrammingR-CodeRep/docs/chapters/Chapter_04.md

 ### Bibliography

-# Lets build together a Quarto paper/Document

-Before starting make sure you have downloaded the data we will use in the document (INSTRUCTION FOR DOWNLOADING THE DATA)

 # Let's Build a Quarto Paper/Document

-Before we start, ensure you have downloaded the data we will use in the document (INSTRUCTION FOR DOWNLOADING THE DATA).
+Before we start, ensure you have downloaded [the data]([https://www.example.com](https://www.kaggle.com/datasets/uciml/breast-cancer-wisconsin-data)).

 ## Step 0: Create a YAML Header
 Before we dive into the document's content, let's set up the YAML front matter for your document titled "Breast Cancer Data Analysis."
 Follow these instructions: